OpenAI Compatibility¶

 self.pipeline = AsyncPipeline.loads(pipeline_yaml)

-async def run_chat_completion_async(self, model: str, messages: List[dict], body: dict) -> AsyncGenerator:
+async def run_chat_completion_async(self, model: str, messages: list[dict], body: dict) -> AsyncGenerator:

 question = get_last_user_message(messages)